 - Getting Editorial Work from Publishers and Packagers (instructor-led)

 The cost of the complete program is about $2,000, depending on the class choices you make.
-Classes are purchased a la carte, and you pay for classes as you are ready, not all at once.
+Classes can be purchased a la carte, and you can pay for classes as you are ready, not all at once – unless you choose to take advantage of a certificate package.
 The program is intended to be completed in about a year, taking about one class a month, but you can take up to three years from the time of application to finish the program.